vfarcic/devops24/manuscript/08-jenkins-cd.md

 RUN chmod +x /usr/local/bin/go-demo
 ```

 You'll notice that we are not using multi-stage builds.
 That makes me sad since I think that is one of the greatest additions to Docker's build process.
 The ability to run unit tests and build a binary served us well so far.
-The process was streamlined in through a single `docker image build` command, documented in a single *Dockerfile* file, and we did not have to sacrifice the size of the final image.
+The process was streamlined through a single `docker image build` command, it was documented in a single *Dockerfile* file, and we did not have to sacrifice the size of the final image.
 So, why did I choose not to use it now?

 We'll switch from building Docker images in a separate VM outside the cluster to using Docker socket to build it in one of the Kubernetes worker nodes.
-That does reduce security (Docker on that node could be obducted) and it can cause potential problems with Kubernetes (we're using containers without it's knowledge).
+That does reduce security (Docker on that node could be obducted) and it can cause potential problems with Kubernetes (we're using containers without its knowledge).
 Yet, using the socket is somewhat easier, cleaner, and faster.
 Even though we explored this option through Shell commands, we did not use it in our Jenkins pipelines.
 So, I though that you should experience both ways of building images in a Jenkins pipeline and choose for yourself which method fits your use-case better.
-The goal is to find the balance and gain experience that will let you choose what works better for you.
-There will be quite a few changes further on that are aimed at giving you better insight into different ways of accomplishing the same goals.
+The goal is to find the balance and gain experience that will let you choose what works for you.
+There will be quite a few other changes further on.
+They all aim at giving you better insight into different ways of accomplishing the same goals.
 You will have to make the choice how to combine them into the solution that works the best in your organization.

 Going back to the reason for NOT using Docker's multi-stage builds...
 Given that we're about to use Docker in one of the worker nodes of the cluster, we depend on Docker version running inside that cluster.
 At the time of this writing (August 2018), some Kubernetes clusters still use more than a year old Docker.
 If my memory serves me, multi-stage builds were added in Docker *17.05*, and some Kubernetes flavours (even when on the latest version), still use Docker *17.03* or even older.
 Kops is a good example, even though it is not the only one.
 Release *1.9.x* (the latest stable at the time of this writing), uses Docker *17.03*.
-Since I'm committed making all the examples in this book working in many different Kubernetes flavours, I had to remove multi-stage builds.
+Since I'm committed to making all the examples in this book working in many different Kubernetes flavours, I had to remove multi-stage builds.

 Check Docker version in your cluster and, if it's *17.05* or newer, I'd greatly recommend you continue using multi-stage builds.
 They are too good of a feature to ignore it, if not necessary.

-All in all, that *Dockerfile* assumes that we already run our tests and that we already built the binary.
+All in all, the *Dockerfile* assumes that we already executed our tests and that we built the binary.
 We'll see how to do that inside a Jenkins pipeline soon.

-Soon we'll explore the pipeline stored in Jenkinsfile in the repository we cloned.
+We'll explore the pipeline stored in Jenkinsfile in the repository we cloned.
 However, before we do that, we'll go through declarative pipeline syntax since that's the one we'll use in this chapter.

 ## Switching From Scripted To Declarative Pipeline

-Long long time ago, in a galaxy far far away, a group of Jenkins contributors decided to reinvent the way Jenkins jobs are defined and how they operate.
-OK, it wasn't that long ago, even though a couple of years in software terms is a lot.
+*Long long time ago, in a galaxy far far away, a group of Jenkins contributors decided to reinvent the way Jenkins jobs are defined and how they operate.* (A couple of years in software terms is a lot, and Jenkins contributors are indeed spread throughout the galaxy).

 The new type of jobs became known as Jenkins pipeline.
 It was received well by the community and the adoption started almost instantly.
 Everything was great and the benefits of using Pipeline compared to FreeStyle jobs were evident from the start.
 However, it wasn't easy for everyone to adopt Pipeline.
 Those who were used to scripting, and especially those familiar with Groovy, had no difficulties to switch.
 But, there were many who used Jenkins without being coders.
 They did not find Pipeline to be as easy as we thought it would be.
 While I do believe that there is no place in software industry for those who do not know how to code, it was still evident that something needed to be done to simplify Pipeline syntax even more.
 So, a new flavour of Pipeline syntax was born.
 We renamed the existing Pipeline flavor to Scripted Pipeline and created a new one called Declarative Pipeline.

-Declarative Pipeline is a more simplified and opinionated syntax of top of Pipeline.
-It's goal is to provide easier way to define pipelines, to make them more readable, and to lower the entry bar.
+Declarative Pipeline is a more simplified and more opinionated syntax of top of Pipeline.
+Its goal is to provide easier way to define pipelines, to make them more readable, and to lower the entry bar.
 You can think of the Scripted Pipeline being initially aimed at power users and Declarative Pipeline for everyone else.
 In the meantime, Declarative Pipeline started getting more and more attention and today such a separation is not necessarily valid any more.
-In some ways, Declarative Pipeline is more advanced and is recommended for all users except when one need something that cannot (easily) be done without switching to Scripted.
+In some ways, Declarative Pipeline is more advanced and it is recommended for all users except when one needs something that cannot be (easily) done without switching to Scripted.

 I> The recommendation is to always start with Declarative Pipeline and switch to Scripted only if you need to accomplish something that is not currently supported.
+Even then, you might be trying to do something you shouldn't.

 Right now you might be asking yourself something along the lines "why did Viktor make us use Scripted Pipeline if Declarative is better?"
 The previous pipeline required two features that are not yet supported by Declarative.
 We wanted to use `podTemplate` for most of the process with occasional jump into agents based on VMs for building Docker images.
 That is not yet supported with Declarative Pipeline.
 However, since we will now switch to using Docker socket to build images inside the nodes of the cluster, that is not an issue any more.
 The second reason lies in inability to define Namespace inside `podTemplate`.
 That also is not an issue any more since we'll switch to the model of defining a separate Kubernetes cloud for each Namespace where builds should run.
 You'll see both changes in action soon when we start exploring the continuous delivery pipeline used for *go-demo-5*.

-Before we jump into defining the pipeline for *go-demo-5* application, we'll briefly explore the general structure of a Declarative pipeline.
+Before we jump into defining the pipeline for the *go-demo-5* application, we'll briefly explore the general structure of a Declarative pipeline.

-The code that follows represents a sceleton of a Declarative pipeline.
+The snippet that follows represents a sceleton of a Declarative pipeline.

 ```groovy
 pipeline {